Jackson-Luu/AccommodationWebsite/README.md

 ## Installation

-The Accommodation Portal can be accessed online [here](http://accommodationwebsite.us-east-1.elasticbeanstalk.com/).
+At the time of writing this guide, The Accommodation Portal can be accessed online [here](http://accommodationwebsite.us-east-1.elasticbeanstalk.com/).
 The following is an installation guide for running the Accommodation Portal on your local machine.

 ### Prerequisites